dcb-ug/sqlite-protocol/README.md

 ## Usage

-Assuimg wer have the following model:
+Assuimg we have the following model:

 ```swift
 struct User {